-Crisp, simple and engaging email designs filled with dynamic content draw subscribers in – allowing them to build a relationship with your client’s brand.
-When providing increased customer conversion rates for your clients, it’s important to understand what their customers are looking for and how email design plays a role in fulfilling their needs.
+Crisp, simple, and engaging email designs filled with dynamic content draw subscribers in—allowing them to build a relationship with your brand.
+When the goal is increased customer conversion rates, it’s essential to understand what customers are looking for and how email design plays a role in fulfilling their needs.

-According to the psychologist, Dr. Robert Beno Cialdini, consumers want honesty from their brands, and they want to feel understood and included in your client’s brand’s message.
-They are looking to have their pain points alleviated quickly, or they are looking for instant gratification and pleasure from your client’s services.
-When consumers feel that their values are in line with your client’s values – email conversion rates climb.
+According to the psychologist, Dr. Robert Beno Cialdini, consumers want honesty from brands, and they want to feel understood and included in brand messaging.
+They’re looking to have their pain points alleviated quickly, or they’re looking for instant gratification from services.
+When consumers feel that their values are in line with your values—email conversion rates climb.

 How does email design play a role in lead conversion?
 Different aspects of email design influence how a subscriber connects with your brand.
-Design grids, imagery, simple layouts, calls to action and responsive design are important elements that can be used in creative ways in order to engage with your client’s audiences.
+Design grids, imagery, simple layouts, calls to action, and responsive design are essential elements that can be used in creative ways in order to engage with audiences.

 1. Use email design grids that will guide your clients’ subscribers

-Through using certain design grids in emails, you can actually guide your client’s customers through each email, allowing them to engage with its content.
-For example, using an Inverted Pyramid design is an effective way to focus their subscribers on what is most important.
-This design should include a strong headline that delivers your client’s campaign’s key message.
+This design should include a strong headline that delivers your campaign’s key message.
 The email should also contain supporting materials and imagery in order to encourage their subscribers to click through and engage with the email.

-The pyramid should always lead readers to a call to action button – we will look more extensively at effective call to action designs toward the end of this guide.
+The pyramid should always lead readers to a call to action—we will look more extensively at effective CTA designs toward the end of this guide.
 You can even use several inverted pyramid designs within one email if the email consists of different exciting topics.
 This helps to break down each set of information into easy-to-read sections.

 2. Include Imagery, graphics, and colors that will grab their attention

-Filling your clients’ emails with bright imagery, graphics, and colors that grab their readers’ attention can lead to increased attention time and conversion rates.
-It’s important to make sure that every color, font, and image within emails match your clients’ brands.
-Staying in line with brand messaging and brand voice increases email personalization and builds trust.
-When email design builds trust with subscribers, engagement and click-throughs increase.
+Filling your clients’ emails with bright imagery, graphics, and colors can lead to increased attention time and conversion rates.
+It’s essential to make sure that every color, font, and image within emails match your brand’s.

-According to Contently, images can improve reader engagement, if the images are chosen wisely.
-Images within your clients’ emails should match their brand voice, be relatable, appeal to their emotions, be conceptual and avoid “cheesy” stock photos at all costs.
+According to Contently, images can improve reader engagement if the images are chosen wisely.
+Images within your clients’ emails should match brand voice, be relatable, appeal to subscriber emotions, and avoid cheesy stock photos.

 3. Break up your content

-It’s important for each email to be simple to read and visually pleasing without too many distractions.
-When sending emails with multiple layers of information, it’s important to divide each section in an effective and easy way.
+It’s important for each email to be simple and visually pleasing without too many distractions.
+When sending emails with multiple layers of information, it’s important to divide each section effectively and easily.
 You can do this by creating horizontal borders, geometric shapes, interactive maps, or other layouts that fit within an easy-to-read design.

 Breaking up your content with simple design strategies is very important when it comes to email scanners.
-Those subscribers who click in for only a few seconds in order to grasp the main focus of the email will be able to consume your clients’ dynamic content while quickly being led to the call to action button.
+Those subscribers who click in for only a few seconds in order to grasp the main focus of the email will be able to consume your dynamic content while quickly being led to the CTA.